Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 Can testicles hurt from not ejaculating?

-Yes, testicles can hurt from not ejaculating, but the pain is usually mild and temporary.
-This discomfort, often called “blue balls,” results from increased blood flow and congestion in the genital area during prolonged arousal without release.
+Yes, testicles can hurt from not ejaculating after sexual arousal, but the pain is usually mild and temporary.
+This discomfort, often called “blue balls,” is linked to increased blood flow, pelvic tension, and congestion-like pressure in the genital area during prolonged arousal without orgasm.

 Why do testicles ache when you don’t ejaculate?

-The ache occurs because sexual arousal causes blood vessels to widen and fill the genital tissues.
-Without ejaculation, this blood remains trapped longer than usual, causing pressure and a dull ache or heaviness in the testicles.
+The ache may occur because sexual arousal causes blood vessels to widen and genital tissues to become more sensitive.
+Without orgasm or a full drop in arousal, blood flow and muscle tension may take longer to return to normal, causing a dull ache or heaviness in the testicles.

 How long does testicular pain last from not ejaculating?